VICKI L. HOSKINS

 These conversations continue in my published work, which interrogate the use of marketing and audience engagement in commercial theatre ventures.

 “This is Not a Moment, It’s a Movement: Why Millennials are Hamiltrash.”
 Kevin Wetmore, ed.
-Hamilton: History, Hip-Hop and Politics: Essays on the Afterbirth of a Nation.
-McFarland and Company, 2021.
-(Forthcoming)
+Hamilton, History, and Hip-Hop: Essays on an American Musical.
+McFarland and Company, 2024.

 “Death is the Wages of Sin: Murder and the True Crime Musical.”
 Coup de Théâtre, 32 (2018).